What is OpenAPS?

 - Make sure to read the above questions (or the documentation) about what equipment you need for a standard #OpenAPS implementation.
 You can *view* your data on a phone or computing device, but most OpenAPS implementations still require additional hardware like a Raspberry Pi or Intel Edison in order to run the closed loop system.

 How much does OpenAPS cost to build?

 - It depends on how much equipment you already have.
 The hardware components (Raspberry Pi, battery, Carelink USB, etc.) usually cost under $100.
 But many people also need to find a compatible pump, which ranges from free (ask a friend or around your local community) to several hundreds of dollars.
 Also be warned: most people end up building a second “rig” (hardware setup) or more so they can have a “mobile” rig and an “at home” rig, etc.

 Why would someone build an OpenAPS?

 - Individuals who build OpenAPS setups have decided that #WeAreNotWaiting to be able to automatically adjust basal rates to safely keep BGs in range and reduce the burden of living with Type 1 diabetes.
 For context, the first DIY closed loop that was the inspiration for OpenAPS was completed in December 2014 – back when the forecast for commercial closed loop systems was still 3-4 years away.
-And today (around May 2016), the forecast for a closed loop is still another year or more away.
+And today (around November 2016), the forecast for a commercially available closed loop is still six months or more away.